Guide for the EL multi-method system

 This sound is shortened from the combination of [noŋ] (empty) [ta] (cover).

-(NB) The EL dictionary shows the vocal symbol of each basis in EL phonetics too.
+(NB) The EL dictionary shows the vocal symbol of each base in EL phonetics too.

 to the next (hand signs) . to the top